Time Encoding of Finite-Rate-of-Innovation Signals: Reconstruction in the Presence of Noise

 where $\boldsymbol{\alpha}, \boldsymbol{\xi}$, and $\lambda$ are the slack variables. \end{proposition} The proof is provided in \cite{pan2016towards}.
 The solution to program~\eqref{eq:genfri} is obtained by alternating between the programs \eqref{eq:xGenfri} and \eqref{eq:hGenfri}.
-Although there are no provable convergence guarantees, the reformulation gives rise to a stable approach and the solutions can be found using techniques such as Gaussian elimination. \\ To terminate the iterations, a suitable stopping criterion must be employed.
+Although there are no provable convergence guarantees for the alternating minimization strategy employed here, the reformulation gives rise to a stable approach and techniques such as Gaussian elimination can be used. \\ A suitable stopping criterion must be employed to terminate the iterations.
 Typically, the iterations are terminated when the value of the objective function $\Vert \by - \bG\hat{\bx} \Vert^{2}_{2}$ falls below a certain threshold or when the maximum iteration count is reached.
 Since the overall program~\eqref{eq:genfri} is nonconvex, it is possible that the stopping criteria may not be met for certain choices of $\bh^{(0)}$.
 In such cases, the algorithm is restarted with a different initialization.
-We found that with multiple restarts, the technique converged in about $50$ iterations.
+We found that, with {\it multiple restarts}, the technique converged in about $50$ iterations.
 Let $(\hat{\bx}^{\mathrm{opt}},\bh^{\mathrm{opt}})$ be the solution obtained after convergence.
-The shifts $\{\tau_{k}\}_{k=0}^{K-1}$ are computed from the roots of $\bh^{\mathrm{opt}}$ and the amplitudes $\{c_{k}\}_{k=0}^{K-1}$ are computed using linear least-squares regression using $\hat{\bx}^{\mathrm{opt}}$ and the shifts obtained (cf. Eq.~\eqref{eq:swce_pulse}).
-This method of signal recovery from time-encoded measurements motivated by the Generalized FRI solver of Pan et al. \cite{pan2016towards} is referred to as ``GenFRI-TEM.''
+The shifts $\{\tau_{k}\}_{k=0}^{K-1}$ are computed from the roots of $\bh^{\mathrm{opt}}$ and the amplitudes $\{c_{k}\}_{k=0}^{K-1}$ are computed using linear regression using $\hat{\bx}^{\mathrm{opt}}$ and the shifts obtained (cf. Eq.~\eqref{eq:swce_pulse}).
+We refer to this method, which is motivated by the Generalized FRI solver of Pan {\it et al.} \cite{pan2016towards}, as ``GenFRI-TEM.''
 The steps are listed in Algorithm~\ref{algo:genFRI}.